Books by Keyword: Composite

 All impact damage is detrimental to the mechanical and structural performance of composites.
 Accurate evaluation of the damaged state, and a fundamental understanding of the effect of damage upon the resultant properties are therefore essential for the proper design and application of composite materials.
 The strain-rate dependence of material behavior, fracture propagation and energy-absorbing capacity are also of paramount importance from both the materials science and structural mechanics perspectives.

-L. Ye and Y.-W. Mai
+Edited by: L. Ye and Y.-W. Mai

 Online since: April 1997